-Encouraging and praising them even when they fail is one of the most effective ways to ensure children celebrate their failures.
+Encouraging and praising them in parenting even when they fail is one of the most effective ways to ensure children celebrate their failures.
 Both of these are also powerful tools and effective for all ages.
 Just remember one point- Numbers won’t make our children superstar.
 How they deal with life and handle problems gracefully makes them a superstar of life.

 We as parents should work together in educating and celebrating our children’s failures.
 Only then can we thrive successfully and make this world a better place to live.

 After all, why should failures stop our children from enjoying the rain?
 Isn’t it?